 - Be open to trying different activities.
 Challenge yourself as you improve

 - Seek professional help if you have special health conditions or physical challenges.

-- Set a specific time to exercise and make it part of your daily routine – first thing in the morning works best if you want to fit it into a busy schedule.
+- Set a specific time to exercise and make it part of your daily routine

-- Find a partner to exercise with.
+- Find a partner to exercise with to help motivate you.

 - Challenge yourself as you improve.